-The ezpz Happy Mat will make your baby and you smile.
-This silicone placemat keeps foods separated (a big deal for some children) and stays in one place on the table.
+Also from ezpz, the Happy Mat will make your baby and you smile.
+This silicone placemat and plate in one keeps foods separated (a big deal for some children) and stays in one place on the table thanks to a suction feature.
 It's dishwasher-safe for easy cleaning.

 Available at ezpzfun.com; $24.99.

 The No Brainer Method for DIY Purees